tapaswiniswain/ShuffleAndSort/README.md

 # ShuffleAndSort
-An Userinterface to shuffle and sort numbered blocks
+An User Interface to shuffle and sort numbered blocks